 Linda S. Costanzo, Professor Emeritus (2011), received an A.B. in Chemistry (1969) from Duke University and a Ph.D. in Pharmacology (1973) from the State University of New York.
 She did postdoctoral work at Cornell University Medical College (1974-1979) under Dr. E. E. Windhager, and joined VCU in 1981.
-Her research was in renal calcium transport was supported by an NIH R01 and an American Heart Association Established Investigatorship before she devoted herself to medical education.
-She authored several widely used physiology texts and review books for medical students, and received awards from VCU including the university's Distinguished Teaching Award and the SOM's first Faculty Teaching Excellence Award, She also received the first Arthur C. Guyton Physiology Teacher of the Year Award from the American Physiological Society, and the Alpha Omega Alpha, Robert J. Glaser Distinguished Teacher Award from the American Association of Medical Colleges.
+Her research on renal calcium transport was supported by an NIH R01 and an American Heart Association Established Investigatorship before she devoted herself to medical education.
+She authored several widely used physiology texts and review books for medical students and received multiple teaching awards from VCU including the university's Distinguished Teaching Award and the SOM's first Faculty Teaching Excellence Award, She also received the first Arthur C. Guyton Physiology Teacher of the Year Award from the American Physiological Society, and the Alpha Omega Alpha, Robert J. Glaser Distinguished Teacher Award from the American Association of Medical Colleges.

 John A. DeSimone received his B.A. in Chemistry (1964) from the State University of New York at Buffalo, and his Ph.D. in Biophysics (1971) from Harvard University.
 Dr. DeSimone received further training in Chemical Engineering (1971-1973) as a NIH postdoctoral fellow and conducted research at the 3M Company (1973-74) before joining the VCU Department of Physiology in 1974.
 He was named Professor Emeritus in 2009.
 Dr. DeSimone continues to collaborate with colleagues on sponsored research programs.
 He has been a leader in the investigation of receptor mechanisms in chemoreception, especially taste, since about 1975.